telerik/winforms-docs/dock/object-model/example-building-an-advanced-layout-at-runtime.md

 ![dock-object-model-example-building-an-advanced-layout-at-runtime 003](images/dock-object-model-example-building-an-advanced-layout-at-runtime003.png)

-Now if we decide to resize the form, the ration of the TabStrips' Height will be kept:
+Now if we decide to resize the form, the ration of the TabStrips' height will be kept:

 ![dock-object-model-example-building-an-advanced-layout-at-runtime 004](images/dock-object-model-example-building-an-advanced-layout-at-runtime004.png)